A Guide to Windshield Wipers

 Choosing a Blade

 If one of your wipers gives you trouble, it’s best to replace both for peak performance.
 Some people might want to replace the refill—the rubber-wiping element—instead of the entire blade.
 But trying to maneuver the refill into the wiper assembly can be challenging.
-Buying an entire assembly is easier and only a bit more expensive than buying refills.
+Buying an entire assembly is easier and costs only a bit more than buying refills.

 - Traditional: Most cars use this affordable option.

 - Beam: These higher-cost blades are known for their performance, durability and aerodynamic design.

 - Winter: These are designed to keep the wiper free of ice and snow.